Wollac/jupyterhub-docker/README.md

 -   Configure Docker Compose: Create the file `.env` in the base folder with the following content:
     ```
-    # name of Docker network
+    # name of docker network in which the jupyter containers are run
-    DOCKER_NETWORK_NAME=jupyterhub-network
+    DOCKER_NETWORK=jupyterhub-network

-    # name of the traefik docker network
+    # name of the docker network of traefik
     TRAEFIK_NETWORK=traefik

     # host under which traefik should make jupyter available